 The growing complexity of data platforms and the need to achieve agility in data analytics are often solved by decentralizing the data stack.
 Independent departments expose their data to other departments for consumption.
 The data-sharing contracts are loose, based on oral agreements.
 Even when issues in timely data delivery are detected, the department that is consuming the data can only escalate the incident up the management ladder to a common leader.
 For the interest of both the publishing and consuming parties, it is better if the timeliness issues are identified early, and both department heads discuss how to solve the problem in the most efficient way.

 All technical issues on the way that caused failures in the data pipeline on the way will be visible as errors in logs on the publisher side.
-The department that is consuming the data will notice them after a delay, as data timeliness issues, when the new data is not received within an agreed time window.
+The department that is consuming the data will notice them after a delay, as data timeliness issues occur when the new data is not received within an agreed time window.

 Source columns for data timeliness